rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 Message durability
 ------------------

-We learned what to do to make sure that even if the consumer dies, the task isn't lost.
+We have learned how to make sure that even if the consumer dies, the task isn't lost.
 But our tasks will still be lost if RabbitMQ server stops.

 When RabbitMQ quits or crashes it will forget the queues and messages unless you tell it not to.
-Two things are required to make sure that messages aren't lost: we need to mark both a queue and messages as durable.
+Two things are required to make sure that messages aren't lost: we need to mark both the queue and messages as durable.

 First, we need to make sure that RabbitMQ will never lose our